garrandall/popular-music-data/tracks/sweet-little-somethin--jason-aldean.md

 I see you dancin' over there with your girlfriends
 Got your fine self showin' off that sun tan
 You keep smilin' that smile at me
-Like you're readin' my mind, and you know...
+Like you're readin' my mind, and you know

 I need a sweet little somethin' like you got
 Standin' there red hot, tied up little tank top